cdl-geneseo/geneseo-dictionary/P/Pandemic.md

 # Pandemic

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pandemic

 Created by  Aurora Merwin on May 05, 2023

 (noun) derived from the noun pandemic which Merriam-Webster defines as “An outbreak of a disease that occurs over a wide geographic area (such as multiple countries or continents) and typically affects a significant portion of the population.”
 In the beginning of 2020 until the present (April 2023) the term pandemic was used colloquially to mean the SARS-CoV-2 pandemic of the period. https://www.merriam-webster.com/dictionary/pandemic (Merwin, N-R, 2023)